webmenedzser/uvb-connector/README.md

   );
 ```

-The `UVBConnector` class takes care of the communication between your app and the UV-B API server.
+The `UVBConnector` class takes care of the communication between your app and the Utánvét Ellenőr API.

 ## General usage

-### Get e-mail reputation from UV-B API
+### Get e-mail reputation from Utánvét Ellenőr API

 ```php
 <?php